kristianmandrup/sourcetree-indexer/Readme.md

 ## TODO

-- Add more run options (TOC, force, analysis) [x]
-- By default it should only process files in a folder modified/created since last timestamp (use `force` option to process all)
-- Add meta data at the top of each file (`timestamp`, `tags`) using YAML frontmatter
 - Cleanup option to delete all `.Index.md` files
-- For each entry if `analysis` is turned on [-]

-  - Complexity analysis
-    - Code entry complexity : 0-5 - Very Low (1), Low (2), Medium (3), High (4), Very High (5)
+- VS Code plugin
-    - File complexity: summarized complexity score based on number of entries and their complexity
+- Improved complexity analysis and suggestions
   - Folder complexity: depending on the number of files and subfolders and the total complexity of each
   - Refactoring suggestions
     - Entry
     - File
     - Folder

-- VS Code plugin
+## Done

+- Add more run options (TOC, force, analysis) [x]
+- By default it should only process files in a folder modified/created since last timestamp (use `force` option to process all) [x]
+- Add meta data at the top of each file (`timestamp`, `tags`) using YAML frontmatter [x]
+- For each entry if `analysis` is turned on [x]

 ### Metadata